FattiMei/compiler-playground/README.md

 ## Notes
 At this point we should have a clear idea about the interaction with the system to be.
 It was hard not to think about implementation details, but this description should be sufficiently general to be implemented by multiple programmers using multiple technologies.

+All the files in the samples directory are not mine, I will use them to test the interpreter/compiler